-Admission to candidacy will be based upon the evidence available: (1) from staff members with whom the student has studied on this campus; (2) from the official transcripts concerning the type and quality of the student's accomplishments in other institutions; (3) from the results of the Preliminary Oral Examination; and (4) from the results of the examination on Field Study Number 1.
+Admission to candidacy will be based upon the evidence available: (1) from staff members with whom the student has studied on this campus; (2) from the official transcripts concerning the type and quality of the student's accomplishments in other institutions; (3) from the results of the Preliminary Oral Examination, the English Usage test and an objective test in Education and Psychology; and (4) from the results of the examination on Field Study Number 1.
 Admission to candidacy will be by action of the Graduate Council upon recommendation of the student's major professor.